d-carranza/dapponics-verifier/README.md

 3. If the API request is unsuccessful because the server is down, it shows _"We found a problem, try again later"_.
 4. If the .json coming from the API is empty, it shows _"We found a problem, try again later"_.
 5. If the server receives a wrong request, it shows _"error: send a real contract"_
-6. If the data received contain unexpected values, it shows _"⚠️This contract is suspicious"_, meaning is a scam or not Ethereum.
+6. If the data received contain unexpected values, it shows _"⚠️This contract is suspicious \n If is an Ethereum NFT, might be a scam"_, meaning is a scam or not Ethereum.

 To gather all the data from every request I built my own dynamic API server:
 When the server receives a request, if the request is correct scans four _(4)_ diferent webpages.